-- After the hearing described above, the superintendent/designee may make a recommendation to the Board of Education that the student be expelled.
-A period of long-term suspension may also be imposed pending the Board decision on the expulsion recommendation. - Step 2: The parent/guardian will receive written notice of the hearing before a panel of the Board of Education.
-The notice shall include the date, time and location of the hearing, a summary of the charge being levied against the student, the information to support the charge and the student's rights at this proceeding. - A hearing will be held at the offices of the Board of Education, where the student will be able to exercise the Step 3: rights identified in the notice.
-The student will have the opportunity to explain why his/her presence is not a clear threat to the safety of others, provide witnesses (or written witness statements) on his/her behalf, question the information presented by the superintendent/designee and be represented by counsel, at the parent's expense. - The Board of Education will determine the following: were the statutory requirements met and are there any Step 4: alternative programs which would meet the needs of the student and maintain the safety of the educational - Step 5: The decision of the Board of Education will be provided to the parent/guardian in writing within seven to 10 days of the hearing.
+- Step 1: After the due process hearing has occurred, the superintendent/designee may make a recommendation to the Board of Education that the student be expelled.
+A period of long-term suspension may also be imposed by the Superintendent pending the Board decision on the expulsion recommendation. - Step 2: The parent/guardian will receive written notice of the hearing before a panel of the Board of Education.
+The notice shall include the date, time and location of the hearing, a summary of the charge being levied against the student, the information to support the charge and the student's rights at this proceeding. - Step 3: A hearing will be held at the offices of the Board of Education, where the student will be able to exercise the rights identified in the notice.
+The student will have the opportunity to explain why his/her presence is not a clear threat to the safety of others, provide witnesses (or written witness statements) on his/her behalf, question the information presented by the superintendent/designee.
+The student has the right to be represented by counsel at this hearing, at the parent's expense. - Step 4: The Board of Education will determine whether the statutory requirements were met and if there are alternative programs that would meet the needs of the student and maintain the safety of the educational environment. - Step 5: The decision of the Board of Education will be provided to the parent/guardian in writing within seven to 10 days of the hearing.